Life in the Beginning

-After a week-long larval cycle, the strongest are transferred to the nursery, settling and feeding in a garden of algae cultured on square plastic plates.
+After a week-long larval cycle, the strongest are transferred to the nursery, settling and feeding in a garden of cultured algae.

 In the nursery the trochophore larvae undergo metamorphosis and transform into microscopic abalone, complete with a translucent shell and foot.
 In the following six months the abalone increase in size by 100 times from 0.2mm to 20mm in diameter.
 They are then ready to be weaned onto our specialised diet and transferred to the grow-out system.